arjun1238/invoke_llms/README.md

 # LLM Provider Comparison Guide

-This project helps you learn to use different Large Language Model (LLM) providers through a Jupyter notebook.
+This project helps you learn how to invoke different Large Language Model (LLM) providers/models through a Jupyter notebook.

 ## 🛠️ Setup Instructions